Two Levels, Clear Consequences

 Violation that causes highway closure$750

-The $750 penalty for causing a closure is Wyoming’s way of saying: your decision to ignore the chain law costs everyone.
-When a truck without chains blocks I-80, the closure affects hundreds of vehicles.
-The fine is the smallest part of the cost — the carrier’s liability for blocking a major interstate is far greater.
+The $750 penalty for causing a closure is a misdemeanor conviction, not just a civil fine.
+When a truck without adequate traction blocks I-80, the closure affects hundreds of vehicles.
+The fine is the smallest part of the cost.

 Chain Law and Insurance

 Do not stop in the driving lane to install or remove chains.
-Use designated chain-up areas only.
+Use the designated chain-up areas at MP 7 and MP 34.
 Stopping in a travel lane on I-80 in reduced visibility creates the exact kind of incident that generates catastrophic claims.

 Last updated: